pithun/Stock-Sentiment-Analysis-with-Apache-Airflow-and-Google-Gemini/README.md

 10. Configure Airflow Connection.
 It'll be better to set this via GUI.
       ```
       Navigate to Admin>>connections

+      Since the docker compose file creates a network and the vertica service name is "vertica".
+Create a new connection with Host named vertica and set the following parameters.

+      Connection id=vertica
+      Connection type=Vertica (this should be a drop down)
+      Host=vertica
+      Schema=VMart
+      Login=dbadmin
+      Password=(leave empty as Vertica default user has no password)
+      Port=5433
       ```
 ### DBT section
 11. The email task used the airflow's default `send email` function and thus, relevant email sections in the `airflow.cfg` must be updated with the below commands.
 You can directly make the relevant changes in the `[smtp]` section of the file.